rolandshoemaker/luther/README.md

 ##### URL parameters

-The URL parameter version of the interface is a little finicky (and I'm not 100% sure it needs to continue existing) it expects two variables `subdomains` and `subdomain_tokens` and an optional variable `addresses`, all of these variables should either a single subdomain name, subdomain_token, and address or a comma-seperated list of the same pieces of information.
-The three lists must have the exact same number of elements, although `addresses` can have either less than or equal items (if `addresses` < `subdomains` all addresses after `len(addresses)` will use the guessed address) or not be specified at all, which means *luther* will use your guessed address for all the subdomains you are updating (you can specify empty items in `addresses`, in order to tell *luther* to use the guessed addreses, by typing `,,`, e.g. `1.2.3.4,,1.2.3.5`).
+The URL parameter version of the interface is a little finicky (and I'm not 100% sure it needs to continue existing) it expects two variables `subdomains` and `subdomain_tokens` and an optional variable `addresses`, all of these variables should be either a single subdomain name, subdomain_token, and address or a comma-seperated list of the same pieces of information.
+The three lists must have the exact same number of elements, although `addresses` can have either less than or equal items (if `addresses < subdomains` all addresses after `len(addresses)` will use the guessed address) or not be specified at all, which means *luther* will use your guessed address for all the subdomains you are updating (you can specify empty items in `addresses`, in order to tell *luther* to use the guessed addreses, by typing `,,`, e.g. `1.2.3.4,,1.2.3.5`).
 These lists should be relative meaning the `subdomain_token` for the subdomain specified first in the `subdomains` list should be first in the `subdomain_tokens` list etc.

 So if we want to update these subdomains to these addresses